 Coated Vs. Non-Coated

-When selecting the right snare drum heads you’ll also have coated and non-coated (clear) options.
-Some of the most popular coated snare heads include the Remo Emperor X, the Attack Terry Bozzio and the versatile Evans Genera G1.
+When selecting the right snare drum head, you’ll also have coated and non-coated (clear) options.
+Some of the most popular coated snare heads include the Remo Emperor G1, the Attack Terry Bozzio and the versatile Evans Genera.
 A coated head will deliver a richer, slightly dampened sound with less attack and volume.
-Coated heads make it easier to achieve the sound you want, especially if it is lower and fatter.
+Coated heads make it easier to achieve the sound you want.
+Especially if it is lower and fatter.

 Non-coated or clear heads are fast, crisp and snappy.
 They also tend to be louder with better projection.

-The right head is the quality snare drum head that makes you a better drummer, given the music you are playing and the way you specifically like to play.
-Use this guide to choose your next head for your snare drum.
-With experience you’ll soon know the type, brand and make of the right snare drum head for your signature drumming style.
+The right snare drum head is the quality head that makes you a better drummer.
+Don't be afraid to experiment either.
+With experience, you’ll soon know the type, brand and model of snare drum head for your drumming style and musical tastes.